60. Work with triage attributes

 -

-If you select Link, define the URL link template as described in the Attribute data types section.
+If you select Link, define the URL link template as described in the Attribute types section.

 -